 - Full-duplex operation only applies to point-to-point access (such as when a switch is attached to a workstation, server or another switch).
-When the switch is connected to a hub, both devices must operate in half-duplex mode. - For network applications that require routing between dissimilar network types, you can attach these switches directly to a multi-protocol router. - As a general rule, the length of fiber optic cable for a single switched link should not exceed: - 1000BASE-SX: 550 m (1805 ft) for multimode fiber - 1000BASE-LX: 10 km (3.1 miles) for single-mode fiber - 1000BASE-ZX: 100 km (62 miles) for single-mode fiber
+When the switch is connected to a hub, both devices must operate in half-duplex mode. - Avoid using flow control on a port connected to a hub unless it is actually required to solve a problem.
+Otherwise back pressure jamming signals may degrade overall performance for the segment attached to the hub. - As a general rule the length of fiber optic cable for a single switched link should not exceed: - 1000BASE-SX: 550 m (1805 ft) for multimode fiber. - 1000BASE-LX: 5 km (3.2 miles) for single-mode fiber. - 1000BASE-ZX: 100 km (62 miles) for single-mode fiber.